 Dr. de Groot was born and raised in the Netherlands where he received a bachelor’s equivalent degree for teaching secondary physics and mathematics.
-He immigrated to the United States in 1983 and has been a middle school and high school teacher and a teacher educator since 1989.
-He loves travelling, bicycling, and makes his own music in his home studio.
+He immigrated to the United States in 1983 and has been a middle school and high school teacher since 1982 and a teacher educator since 1989.
+He loves traveling, bicycling, woodworking, baking, and makes his own music in his home studio.

 - Teaching and learning with technology

 - Teacher’s mathematics content and pedagogical content knowledge

 - Transitional aspects of the learning of mathematics K-12

 - Ph.D., Mathematics Education, New York University, 2000

 - M.S., Secondary Mathematics Education, SUNY New Paltz, 1987

 - Undergraduate degree, Utrecht, The Netherlands, 1982

 Hersey, N., & de Groot, C. (2021).
 Reported Impact of Specialized Courses on Pedagogical Content Knowledge Development of Mathematics Education Program Candidates’ Transition to First-Year Teachers.
 Proceedings of the 2020 Annual Meeting of the Association of Teacher Educators.
 Online publication.